If you stay on the Sunshine Coast and if you don't want to go to the beach?

 And if you hate Golf ..... at least for one day ?

-The magnificent Andalucian countryside is highlighted in this tour along the Route of the Bulls in route to Medina Sidonia.
+The magnificent Andalusian countryside is highlighted in this tour along the Route of the Bulls in route to Medina Sidonia.

-The stunning countryside with its castles and firtifications conjures up images of historic battles of yesterday.
-Its churches and monuments will satisfy the most denanding seekers of historic beauty.
+The stunning countryside with its castles and fortifications conjures up images of historic battles of yesterday.
+Its churches and monuments will satisfy the most demanding seekers of historic beauty.
 A most memorable day out in the real Spanish heartland.

-For nice images vist this site with a lot of Pictures of the White Villages
+For nice images visit this site with a lot of Pictures of Andalucia

 The festival of the city begins on 24th January, the day of the patron saint the Virgen de la Paz.